tythonco/tython-website/_drafts/2023-12-29-analyzing-users-with-tython-permissions-assistant.md

 ### A Recipe for Frustration

 Managing permissions in Salesforce has for years (decades?) been a thorn in the side of admins.
 Getting to the bottom of "Who can see what and Why" is, like my scrambled eggs recipe, harder than it has any right being.
 The team at Tython set out to build a tool that assists in getting permissions under control.
-Enter Tython Permissions Assistant (currently in beta).
+Enter Tython Permissions Assistant.

 Permissions Assistant is an app that equips admins with tools to pry open the permissions black-box.
 All functionality occurs on-platform, right in your org.
 This post focuses on the User Analysis utility.
 Future blog posts in this series will deep dive into Permission Assistant’s other operations.